mohammadAbbasniya/Genetic_N-queen_Java/README.md

   - 10% of best chromosomes selected for [mutation](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)).
   - 10% of worst chromosomes selected for [mutation](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)).

-  you can find and change this implementation in `Genetic::trace` at line 60 through 105.
+  you can find and change this implementation in `Genetic::trace` at lines 60 through 105.

 ### Chromosome
-  this class represents a chromosome in our implementation and contains an array to store gnomes.
+  this class represents a chromosome in our implementation and contains an array to store genomes.

 ## Usage